Cebolla Wilderness

-Cebolla Wilderness is a 61,600 acre Wilderness area located within the El Malpais National Conservation Area in New Mexico.
+Cebolla Wilderness is a 61,600 acre Wilderness area located within the El Malpais National Conservation Area in Cibola County, New Mexico, United States.

+Description

 The area was added to the National Wilderness Preservation System on December 31, 1987, by Public Law 100-225.
 The area is a bordered by the Acoma Pueblo to the east and the El Malpais National Monument and New Mexico Highway 117 to the west.
 Elevations range from 7000 ft to 8200 ft.
 The sandstone canyons and mesas of this rimrock area include features such as La Ventana Natural Arch.